Maple Wood | Uses, Color, Advantages, and Disadvantages

 Sycamore maple is straight-grained, fine, and even texture hardwood.
 It is also called a European sycamore.

-The color of the heartwood is dark to light reddish brown, while the sapwood is nearly white, to a light golden or reddish brown.
+The color of the heartwood is dark to light reddish brown, while the sapwood is nearly white to a light golden or reddish brown.

-Sycamore maple is a large deciduous, broad-leaved tree that is native to Europe and southwestern Asia.
+Sycamore maple is a large, deciduous, broad-leaved tree native to Europe and southwestern Asia.
 The tree height can be up to 80-115 ft (25-35 m) tall, 3-4 ft (1.0-1.2 m) trunk diameter.

 Rot Resistance: Sycamore maple wood is rated as non-durable and is also susceptible to insect attack.